-- Available majors are Biological Engineering, Electrical Engineering, Energy Engineering, Engineering Science, Environmental Systems Engineering, General Engineering, Material Science and Engineering, and Mining Engineering.
+- Available majors are Biological Engineering, Electrical Engineering, Energy Engineering, Engineering, Science, Environmental Systems Engineering, General Engineering, Material Science and Engineering, and Mining Engineering.
 Other majors are not available. - The required minimum cumulative grade point average is a 3.00.
 Original grades for courses that were repeated should be used in the calculation. - A minimum grade of "C" (2.00) in MAT 161, MAT 162, PHY 170, and CHE 103 is required.
-These courses must be taken at WCU. - The degree program with Penn State is not available to transfer students and must be completed within three years.
+These courses must be taken at WCU. - The degree program with Penn State must be completed within three years and is not available to transfer students.

-Additional information for students matriculating to Philadelphia University:
+Additional information for students matriculating to Philadelphia/Thomas Jefferson University:

-- Available majors are Mechanical Engineering and Engineering with concentrations in Architectural Engineering, Industrial and Systems Engineering, Composites Engineering and Textile Engineering. - The required minimum cumulative grade point average is a 3.00.
+- Available majors Mechanical Engineering and (General) Engineering with concentrations in Architectural Engineering, Industrial and Systems Engineering, Composites Engineering and Textile Engineering. - The required minimum cumulative grade point average is a 3.00.
+Original grades for courses that were repeated should be used in the calculation.